Antisemitism in Islam: Jews in Hadith

 Jews in Medina are singled out as "men whose malice and enmity was aimed at the Apostle of God".
 The Yahūd in this literature appear not only as malicious, but also deceitful, cowardly and totally lacking resolve.
 However, they have none of the demonic qualities attributed to them in mediaeval Christian literature, neither is there anything comparable to the overwhelming preoccupation with Jews and Judaism (except perhaps in the narratives on Muhammad's encounters with Medinan Jewry) in Muslim traditional literature.
 Except for a few notable exceptions ... the Jews in the Sira and the Maghazi are even heroic villains.
 Their ignominy stands in marked contrast to Muslim heroism, and in general, conforms to the Quranic image of "wretchedness and baseness stamped upon them".

 According to Schweitzer and Perry, the Hadith is "even more scathing (than the Quran) in attacking the Jews".

 They are debased, cursed, anathematized forever by God and so can never repent and be forgiven; they are cheats and traitors; defiant and stubborn; they killed the prophets; they are liars who falsify scripture and take bribes; as infidels they are ritually unclean, a foul odor emanating from them – such is the image of the Jew in classical Islam, degraded and malevolent.

 Gharqad tree hadith

 Sahih Muslim and Sahih al-Bukhari record various recensions of a hadith wherein Muhammad prophesies that the Day of Judgment will not come until Muslims and Jews fight each other.
 The Muslims will kill the Jews with such success that they will then hide behind stones (or both trees and stones according to various recensions), which will then cry out to a Muslim that a Jew is hiding behind them and ask them to kill the Jew.
 The only one not to do so will be the Gharqad tree, as it is the tree of the Jews.
-The following hadith, which forms a part of the Sahih Muslim hadiths, has been quoted many times, and it became a part of the Hamas militant organization's original 1988 charter:
+The following hadith, which forms a part of the Sahih Muslim hadiths, has been quoted multiple times, and it became a part of the Hamas militant organization's original 1988 charter: